 Cost of healthcare in Taipei

 Taipei offers a solid healthcare system that is both affordable and efficient.
-The city's healthcare operates under Taiwan's National Health Insurance (NHI) scheme, providing residents access to various medical services.
-Expats living in Taipei for more than six months must enrol in the NHI programme, with premiums according to their income.
-Services such as general consultations, prescribed medications, and hospitalisation are covered under this insurance, though some co-payments may be required at the point of use.
+The city’s healthcare operates under Taiwan’s National Health Insurance (NHI) scheme, providing residents access to various medical services.
+If you’ve lived in Taipei for over six months, you must enrol in the NHI programme and pay premiums according to your income.
+Services such as general consultations, prescribed medications, and hospitalisation are covered under this insurance, although some co-payments may be required at the point of use.

 Cost of living in Taiwan chart